jay6-dev/Case-AI/README.md

 The goal of this project is to:
 1. Build a machine learning model to predict case outcomes based on case management data.
 2. Develop an AI-powered chatbot to provide insights into the case management system.
+3. This approach helps bridge the gap between technical and non-technical users and in a company setting would make collaboration and data extraction easier, creating impact in both product and operations.

 ---